 You don’t want to do that because……., well this guy ended up dying/getting sued/in pain.

-How we frame and develop our stories not only informs through the technical message but also allows us to develop a culture of learning and hopefully positivity and support.
+OK, we’ve developed a way to improve on that practice, let me tell you about a case…….survived/did really well/no pain.How we frame and develop our stories not only informs through the technical message but also allows us to develop a culture of learning and hopefully positivity and support.
 This may seem relatively benign but it matters.
 Learners want to get better.
 Signposting them to positive narratives of development should lead to a positive learning culture.

-The world of narrative has changed enormously in the last ten years.
+Stories in a digital world?The world of narrative has changed enormously in the last ten years.
 The rise of digital media, the internet and in particular social media means that the way that we create and consume stories has changed beyond recognition.
 We’ve talked before about the need for or education and learning to engage with the audience.
 The current mode of consumption through social media is often in the form of short narratives associated with significant use of visual imagery.
 Classical narrators might argue that there is something a little sad about this as books are designed to allow the reader to create their own world, but that is the reality of the modern world.
 As storytellers we must compete, or perhaps emulate the media of the day in order to capture the consumers of the day.
 For those of us working in digitially based education (like much of #FOAMed) then this means that we must use the digital tools and platforms that are available to us.
 We might go for this rather simple, but genuinely true comment from Jeff Bullas

-In other words create a product that engages and entices your audience to do more.
+‘Create a quality product, deliver an experience that delights (or at least emotes).
+Be worth talking about and the people will talk and if you don’t they won’t’16In other words create a product that engages and entices your audience to do more.
 We can do this through pretty much any of the common social media platforms.
 Listen to your favourite podcasts and you’ll find some great examples.
 Stories are just as important in the digital education world as they ever were.
 It’s just that we need to adapt the way that we use them to take advantage of the media we are using.
 As Marshall McLuhan famously said ‘The Media is the Massage’ read more about Medutainment and the impact of media on the final message in our series here17–19.

 The storytelling animal: Jonathan Gottschall at TEDxFurmanUThis presentation encapsulates much of what I’ve tried to get across in this presentation and better explains some of the examples and concepts.
 I would recommend you find time to watch a real expert on the storytelling animal.
 My final thoughts are for you reflect on how you can use stories in your personal learning journey and in the journey of those who learn alongside you.
 I really hope you use some of the techniques here and that this blog post helps you listen in and understand the importance of how we construct and link information through the use of stories in healthcare. vb S @EMManchester

 - Subscribe to the blog (look top right for the link)